slawekludwiczak/ss-DomainClassConverter/README.md

 admins can edit username, password and user roles in admin panel: http://localhost:8080/admin/edit-user/1

-When domain objects are used in presentation layer as DTO's and update action in service layer (UserService) is implemented such way, that not-null fields are updated, the user can modify the form and send additional field with role id.
+When domain objects are used in presentation layer as DTO's and update action in service layer (UserService) is implemented such way, that not-null fields are updated, the user can perform unwanted actions by modifying the form source code in the browser.
 Because Spring uses DomainClassConverter by default, user can edit  his roles, by setting only role_id.

 To reproduce attack: